pub struct FormatBuffer<const N: usize> { /* private fields */ }Expand description

 pub unsafe fn sprintf(&mut self, fmt: &CStr, args: VaList<'_>)

-Appends the result of formatting fmt
+Appends the result of formatting fmt and args, following the conventions

-of libc’s sprintf
+of libc’s sprintf.

 Any non-utf8 sequences in the resulting string are replaced with the utf8 replacement character.
 If truncation occurs, the truncation count doesn’t necessarily account for all such substitutions.

-internally and panics on unexpected error.
+Currently calls libc’s vsnprintf internally and panics on unexpected error.

-TODO: Ideally we’d find or create our own reimplementation of vsnprintf
+TODO: Ideally we’d find or create our own reimplementation of vsnprintf instead,

-isn’t guaranteed to be async-signal-safe.
+since vsnprintf isn’t guaranteed to be async-signal-safe.

 §Safety